spbarot/spbarot.github.io/docs/Labs/Lab 6 - Closed Loop Control.md

 #### Integral Wind Up

-Integral wind up is a phenomenon when a large change in setpoint causes the integral term to accumulate a large error during the rise.
+Integral wind up is a phenomenon where a large change in setpoint causes the integral term to accumulate a large error during the rise.
 This causes the controller to overshoot and oscillate until the error is unwound.
 While an integral controller is not used, a plausible solution is to zero out the integral value every time the error crosses zero.

 ---